 Delays in Diagnosis, Healthcare Coordination, and Chronic IIlness among Rare Disease Patients I am currently engaged in a multi-institutional, interdisciplinary community-engaged research project on intestinal malrotation—a rare congenital birth defect that occurs in utero due to the fetus’ bowels not rotating to the normal position.
 All people with intestinal malrotation are at an increased risk of volvulus—a life-threatening complication in which the intestines twist, cutting off blood supply to the bowel.
 Yet, research shows that misdiagnosis is common and many studies identify a delay between presentation of symptoms and diagnosis, thereby increasing the risk of death and morbidity.
 Once diagnosed, Ladd’s surgery is typically performed to move the intestines into a safer position that reduces the likelihood of a future volvulus.
 Ladd’s surgery is considered a definitive ‘fix’ with continuing symptoms post-Ladd’s considered uncommon.
 My research explores the social, structural, and psychological factors that delay diagnosis of rare diseases and amplify delays for marginalized people.
 I also examine how patients of rare diseases navigate the healthcare system when their symptoms are not believed to be connected to their rare disease.

-I am a member of the Intestinal Malrotation Foundation’s research team, their Grants Manager, and a co-chair of their multi-institutional interdisciplinary medical and patient advisory board.
-Drawing on data from the only patient-generated registry (i.e., patient-reported outcomes) for intestinal malrotation, our first paper identifies the characteristics of the patient population and their experiences, which is currently under review.
+I am a scientific advisor to the Intestinal Malrotation Foundation and a co-chair of a multi-institutional interdisciplinary medical and patient advisory board for an intestinal malrotation patient-generated registry.
+Drawing on data from that patient-generated registry (i.e., patient-reported outcomes) for intestinal malrotation, our first paper identifies the characteristics of the patient population and their experiences, which is currently under review.
 One of the key findings of this research is that most people with the condition continue to experience symptoms even after Ladd’s surgery.
 We are working on a follow-up paper using a large electronic health records database (TriNetX), which corroborates these findings.
 We are further exploring this research topic by conducting interviews with patients to capture their experience prior to, during, and after diagnosis.

 Martinez, Sydney, Scott C. Fligor, Savas Tsikis, Meagan Short, Katie E. Corcoran, Amy Rogers, Kathleen M. Gura, and Mark Puder.
 “IMPOWER: A National Patient-Generated Registry for Intestinal Malrotation Exploring Diagnosis, Treatment, and Surgical Outcomes.”
 Under Review.